Caribbean Story Part 6: Going to Curaçao?

 “You son did enough for my daughter.
 Now, you want to send her away from me?
 You want to take away my granddaughter and raise her like she from Tamarind Alley so she could say that she don’t know anybody down here in the village?
 Miss Mattie, I thought you did want something good for Miranda.”

 Miss Mattie caught a similar mood.
 "And you think that cooking on three stones, and sleeping on a grass bed is something good?
 People like you . . .
 You know what?
-I ain't wasting any words with you.
+I ain't wasting any words.
 I will talk with Lulu when I see her.”

 It was the first time that the grandmothers had shown anger towards one another, but beneath their vexation was their great love for the granddaughter they shared.
 Lulu was listening from inside the house, and wondering what her fate would be.